 - 14. Governing the affairs of the Ontario Securities Commission within its mandate - 15.
 Overseeing the management of the affairs of the Ontario Securities Commission so as to fulfil its mandate - 16.Ensuring that the Ontario Securities Commission is governed in an effective and efficient manner - 17.
 Ensuring that the Ontario Securities Commission has controls and processes in place to ensure the Commission uses funds with integrity and honesty - 18.Directing the development of an appropriate risk management framework and plan and arranging for risk-based reviews and audits of the Ontario Securities Commission as needed - 19.
-Appointing the Chief Executive Officer to the Ontario Securities Commission after the first two years after the Securities Commission Act, 2021 comes into force - 20.Setting performance objectives for the Chief Executive Officer during the first two years after the Securities Commission Act, 2021 comes into force.
-Thereafter, the Board will set both the Chief Executive Officer's performance objectives and remuneration terms linked to these objectives - 21.Evaluating the performance of the Chief Executive Officer pursuant to performance criteria established by the Board - 22.
-Approving significant expenditures that exceed threshold amounts set by the Board - 23.Establishing and overseeing performance measures, targets and management systems for monitoring and assessing the Ontario Securities Commission's performance - 24.
-Directing corrective action to address improper functioning or operations of the Ontario Securities Commission, if needed - 25.
-Establishing appropriate Board committees and oversight mechanisms for the effective management, governance and accountability of the Board
+Appointing the Chief Executive Officer of the Commission - 20.
+Setting the Chief Executive Officer's remuneration and expenses - 21.Approving the Chief Executive Officer's proposed terms of employment, subject to the Securities Commission Act, 2021 and other applicable legislation and government directives - 22.
+Setting the Chief Executive Officer's performance objectives and remuneration terms linked to these objectives - 23.
+Evaluating the performance of the Chief Executive Officer pursuant to performance criteria established by the Board - 24.
+Developing and approving the Chief Executive Officer succession plan - 25.Appointing an acting Chief Executive Officer and overseeing the delegation of the Chief Executive Officer's responsibilities to other members of the Executive Leadership Team should the Chief Executive Officer become unable to perform their responsibilities - 26.If the Chief Executive Officer position becomes vacant for any reason or the term of the Chief Executive Officer is set to expire within a year:

-- 26.Directing the preparation of, and approving, the Ontario Securities Commission's Annual Report for submission to the Minister of Finance for approval - 27.
-Approving the Ontario Securities Commission's reports and reviews that may be requested by the Minister of Finance for submission to the Minister - 28.
-Subject to the approval of the Minister of Finance and pursuant to the Securities Commission Act, 2021, the Securities Act and the Commodity Futures Act, making by-laws governing a variety of corporate matters - 29.Approving the Memorandum of Understanding, and any amendments to the Memorandum of Understanding, and authorizing the Chair of the Board to sign the Memorandum of Understanding, or any amendments to the Memorandum of Understanding, on behalf of the Ontario Securities Commission - 30.
-Approving changes to this Charter of Governance - 31.
+- a. determining if the Chief Executive Officer should be reappointed for a new term, or - b. initiating a recruitment process to be managed by a special committee of the Board, including the Chair of the Board, Chair of the Governance and Nominating Committee, and Chair of the Human Resources and Compensation Committee - 27.Approving significant expenditures that exceed threshold amounts set by the Board - 28.Establishing and overseeing performance measures, targets and management systems for monitoring and assessing the Ontario Securities Commission's performance - 29.
+Directing corrective action to address improper functioning or operations of the Ontario Securities Commission, if needed - 30.
+Establishing appropriate Board committees and oversight mechanisms for the effective management, governance and accountability of the Board - 31.Directing the preparation of, and approving, the Ontario Securities Commission's Annual Report for submission to the Minister of Finance for approval - 32.
+Approving the Ontario Securities Commission's reports and reviews that may be requested by the Minister of Finance for submission to the Minister - 33.
+Subject to the approval of the Minister of Finance and pursuant to the Securities Commission Act, 2021, the Securities Act and the Commodity Futures Act, making by-laws governing a variety of corporate matters - 34.
+Approving the Memorandum of Understanding, and any amendments to the Memorandum of Understanding, and authorizing the Chair of the Board to sign the Memorandum of Understanding, or any amendments to the Memorandum of Understanding, on behalf of the Ontario Securities Commission - 35.
+Approving changes to this Charter of Governance - 36.
 Adopting a communications policy for the Ontario Securities Commission